codevalley/Bioscope/docs/progress.md

 - Determine the appropriate level of detail for inline comments without over-documenting

 ## Next Steps
-1. Begin documenting files in the 'domain' directory
+1. Begin documenting files in the 'domain/usecases' directory
 2. Continue with the documentation process for other directories
 3. Review and update the main.dart file documentation
 4. Create DOCUMENTATION.md file